Oklahoma Court Records

 Depending on the nature of the violation and your driving history, you may have the option of completing a state-approved driving course to get the ticket dismissed and/or keep points off your record.
 You could also be mandated to attend one by the court.

-If you miss any of your scheduled court dates, you may be charged with a "Failure to appear" which can result in additional fines, a license suspension or even a bench warrant being issued against you.
-If you are unable to appear for any of your dates, ensure advance notice is given to the court and the date rescheduled.
+If you miss any of your scheduled court dates, you may be charged with a "Failure to appear", which can result in additional fines, a license suspension, or even a bench warrant being issued against you.
+If you cannot appear for any of your dates, ensure advance notice is given to the court and the date is rescheduled.

 How Do I Find Oklahoma Traffic Court Records?